Highland Village Homeowners Association

 Q. Does everyone have to get a new mailbox?
 I just replaced mine this year.

 A: For consistency it would make sense to replace all the mailboxes.
 However, we have the option of reusing some mailboxes that are newer and have a good appearance.
-The decision will need to be made on a case-by-case basis by HVHA.
+The board drove through the neighborhood to determine those mailboxes that could be re-used--the Lots that could re-use their mailbox are being contacted.

 Q: Does the cost bid include locking mailboxes?